edemaine/coffeescript-for-python/README.md

 [CoffeeScript](http://coffeescript.org) is a programming language whose syntax is clearly designed to match much of [Python](http://www.python.org) (with additional inspirations from Perl, ECMAScript, etc.).
 But most documentation for CoffeeScript assumes knowledge of JavaScript, which CoffeeScript compiles to.
 This guide attempts to teach CoffeeScript to someone fluent in just Python, showing the slight tweaks needed to convert Python code into CoffeeScript code.

+However, this guide is still a work-in-progress, and is not yet complete.

 ## Why CoffeeScript instead of Python?